janjuatest/Stocks-and-Financial-Data-Analysis/README.md

 # Stocks-and-Financial-Data-Analysis
-This project has various stocks and financial data analysis notebooks
+This project has various stocks and financial data analysis tools in a notebook